SylvainDe/DidYouMean-Python/README.md

 def my_func():
     return functools.wraps
 #>>> Before : NameError: global name 'functools' is not defined
 #>>> After : NameError: global name 'functools' is not defined.
-Did you mean 'import functools'?
+Did you mean to import functools first?
 ```